Machine de Marly: Historical context

 From the beginning, the construction of the château and the park of Versailles water supply had posed a problem.
-The site chosen by Louis XIV, a former hunting lodge of Louis XIII, was far removed from any river and high in elevation.
+The site chosen by Louis XIV, a former hunting lodge of his father's, was far removed from any river and high in elevation.
 The sovereign's will to have a park with more and more basins, water jets and fountains became a hallmark of his reign by the extension and improvement of a permanent water supply system with the construction of new pumps, aqueducts and reservoirs to collect ever more water, from a greater and greater distance.

 The idea to bring water from the Seine to Versailles had always been under consideration.
 But more than just the distance – the river is located nearly 10 km from the château – there was the problem of the elevation to ascend, nearly 150 m.
 Since 1670, Jean-Baptiste Colbert, Louis XIV's Superintendent of the King's Buildings, had opposed several projects, including one proposed by Jacques de Manse, both for reasons of feasibility and that of cost.

 Arnold de Ville (1653–1722), a young and ambitious bourgeois of Huy in the Province of Liège, who had already built a pump in Saint-Maur, succeeded in submitting to the king his project for pumping the waters of the River Seine to the Château of Val in the forest of Saint-Germain, demonstrating that the same could be done to supply Versailles.
 This machine, a sort of small scale model of what the Machine of Marly could be, impressed the king, who then entrusted him with the development of a machine on the Seine to supply not only the gardens of Versailles, but also those of the Chateau of Marly then under construction.